-Therefore, once you’ve uploaded and published your video you should do all you can to increase the view tally on your content.
-Anyone who watches your video on YouTube will increase the overall views your video receives, so a first step would be to get everyone within your organisation to watch the clip and push that view count up.
+Once you’ve uploaded and published your video you should everything you can to increase the view tally.
+Anyone who watches your video on YouTube will increase the overall views your video receives.
+So get everyone within your organisation to watch the clip and push that view count up.

 But viewers do not have to be on the YouTube site to count towards your overall tally.
 They can watch the clip elsewhere, for example on Facebook, and still increase your views.
 The same is true of YouTube videos that are embedded on your website, and there are SEO advantages for doing this.

 How Text Helps Your Video’s SEO